ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 The attributes the client subscribes to are ad-hoc in the sense that which attributes to use depend on the operation the client wishes to do.
-Additionally, a typical traditional Tango device software won't "know about" the operation, it simply updates the attributes as a result of its normal monitoring duties.
+Additionally, a typical traditional Tango device won't "know about" the operation, it simply updates the attributes as a result of its normal monitoring duties.
 For example, suppose we wanted to cool some apparatus to a given temperature, the sequence of events for a traditional Tango control system might